bioDS/tetres/README.md

 ## Path matrix format:
+Matrix int ** moves with dimension distance x 2.
+The first row contains the distance between the two trees (moves[0][0]).
-Each row represents a move.
+Each following row represents a move.
 1st column: rank of lower node bounding the interval on which move happens
 2nd column: 0/1/2 if rannk move/nni move moving children[1] up/nni move moving children[0] up